-A Basis for Measuring Impact
+A Quantitative Basis for Measuring Impact

 Jo Ellen Green Kaiser

-How journalism is presented and distributed may be changing radically, but the goals of journalism have not changed: journalists aim to inform and educate the public with the hope that the public will be to create a better, more just society.
-When we look to define the impact of journalism, we should focus on the end goalhow has our reporting influenced the public?
+How journalism is presented and distributed may be changing radically, but the goals of journalism have not changed: journalists aim to inform and educate the public with the hope that the public will be influenced by these stories to create a better, more just society.
+When we look to define the impact of journalism, we should focus on the end goal — how has our reporting influenced the public?
 Can we draw a bright line between our reporting, the influence our reporting has on the public and the public’s efforts to create a better society?

 In the pre-digital era there was almost no way to draw that line from reporting to influence to action.
 In fact, it was almost impossible to determine if a story was seen, heard or read, let alone whether it influenced the public.
-The only clear impact came when a story caused an immediate actiona story on corruption led to the corrupt official being sacked; a story on a polluted river led to a quick cleanup effort.
+The only clear impact came when a story caused an immediate action — a story on corruption led to the corrupt official being sacked; a story on a polluted river led to a quick cleanup effort.

 Those kinds of “throw the bums out” stories represent a great type of muckracking journalism, and are still being produced today, of course.
-However, most news storiesand sometimes the most important news storieschip away at large, complex issues that don’t have a clear obvious.
-Within the Media Consortium’s network of independent news outlets, journalists take like immigration reform, the charter school debate, climate change and racial justice, and the resulting stories usually won’t lead to that can be easily tallied.
+However, most news stories — and sometimes the most important news stories — chip away at large, complex issues that don’t have a clear, obvious or quick fix.
+Within the Media Consortium’s network of independent news outlets, journalists take on topics like immigration reform, the charter school debate, climate change and racial justice.
+Stories on these kinds of issues usually won’t lead to change that can be easily tallied.

-In short, for the stories that do the hardest work of educating and informing the public, it has, up to now, been impossible to .
+In short, for the stories that do the hardest work of educating and informing the public over months and even years, it has, up to now, been impossible to measure their incremental impact.
+The Media Consortium has been working with a team of researchers and 36 participating news outlets since 2013 to change that, and the early results are encouraging.
+The data from this research will be published in an academic paper later this year, but MediaShift is able to report now on how the experiment was devised.

 A New Way to Measure Impact: Sentiment Analysis

-a new way of measuring impact.
-Web analytics give us insight not only into who is consuming our content, but where and how they consume it.
-For outlets willing to make the ask, we can now trace the line from reporting to action if the action signing a petition making a phone call or donating to a .
+Today it’s possible to envision a new way of measuring impact.
+Web analytics give us insight not only into who is consuming our content, but also where and how they consume it.
+For outlets willing to make the ask, we can now trace the line from reporting to action as long as the action is simple and immediate, like signing a petition, making a phone call, or donating to a cause.

-These online tools, however, still don’t get at the core of the journalism experiencethe way a great piece of journalism can change how an individual thinks and feels about a complex topic.
-None of our existing tools measure impactthey don’t tell us how our reporting has influenced the public to create a better society.
+These online tools, however, still don’t get at the core of the journalism experience — the way a great piece of journalism can change how an individual thinks and feels about a complex topic.
+None of our existing analytics tools measure impact — they don’t tell us how our reporting has influenced the public to create a better society.

-Such a tool that measures influence can be , however.
-Over the past three years, with the support and guidance of , the Media Consortium has worked to develop a tool to measure journalism impact with Professor Gary King, the Albert Weatherhead III Professor and Director of the Institute of Quantitative Social Science at Harvard.
-King, also the founder of the company , is widely recognized as a leader in the . is a type of data mining that uses social media to determine how individuals feel about a certain topic.
+Such a tool that measures influence can be built, however.
+Over the past three years, with the support and guidance of Voqal, the Media Consortium has worked to develop a tool to measure journalism impact with Professor Gary King, the Albert Weatherhead III Professor and Director of the Institute of Quantitative Social Science at Harvard.
+King, also the founder of the company Crimson Hexagon, is widely recognized as a leader in the field of sentiment analysis.
+Sentiment analysis is a type of data mining that uses social media to determine how individuals feel about a certain topic.